Gardner helps sway Trump on conservation bill

 Sen. Jon Tester, D-Mont., said at that hearing about Trump’s support, “It’s almost too good to be true but we’ll take it for what it is.”

-Asked about the level of support within Trump’s administration for the permanent LWCF funding, Bernhardt said, “Look, the president made his comment and I’m pretty 100 percent confident everybody’s getting in line.”
+Asked about the level of support within Trump’s administration for the permanent LWCF funding, Bernhardt said, “Look, the president made his comment and I’m pretty 100% confident everybody’s getting in line.”

 Bernhardt said of the new legislative package, “I think it’s a tremendous opportunity for conservation in America.”